 Trevor Morrow, Chief Executive at Red Kite, explains:

-This resulted in £65 million being paid to the Council.
-Shortly after the transfer, the Government changed the rent setting rules, upon which this sum was calculated causing a loss to us of £170 million over 30 years.
-If this was known at the time of transfer it would have had a negative value, with no sum being paid to the Council, and potentially payment due from the Government to us at Red Kite.
+This resulted in £65 million being paid to the council.
+Shortly after the transfer, the government changed the rent setting rules, upon which this sum was calculated, causing a loss to us of £170 million over 30 years.
+If this had been known at the time of transfer it would have had a negative value, with no sum being paid to the council, and potentially payment due from the government to us at Red Kite.

-Our subsidiary companies, Twenty11, Pennvale and Edenmead, are wholly owned by us.
+Our subsidiary companies, Twenty11 and Edenmead, are wholly owned by us.

-Pennvale and Edenmead allow us to conduct our charitable aims in a tax efficient way.
+Edenmead allows us to conduct our charitable aims in a tax-efficient way.
 Any surplus they generate is returned to us at Red Kite to use for our charitable purpose.

-Developing new homes with rents, local people can afford requires us to invest a level of funding.
-Without the investment from the subsidiary companies, our ability to build these much-needed affordable homes is adversely impacted.”
+Developing new homes with rents local people can afford requires us to invest a level of funding.
+Without investment from these subsidiary companies, our ability to build these much-needed affordable homes is adversely impacted.